Hey sweet stuff, let’s talk sugar.

 These guys are the sugars you should try to avoid as your body breaks them down rapidly causing blood sugar levels to rise.
 Refined sugar typically comes from cane sugar or sugar beets, but are called many names (which makes ingredients lists tricky to understand):

 *agave is highly processed & nutritionally speaking, is no different to high fructose corn syrup.
-However, agave inulin does posses health benefits as has fibrous and pre-biotic effects that support gut health.
+However, agave inulin does posses health benefits as it is pre-biotic meaning it help feed beneficial bacteria.

 Unrefined Sugar

-These guys retain trace nutritional benefits such as vitamins, minerals and antioxidants so you’re not just getting empty calories.
+These guys retain trace nutritional benefits such as vitamins, minerals and antioxidants.
 Your body breaks some of these unrefined sugars down at a slower rate, especially fibre rich fruit.
-If you can, buy raw, organic versions.

-I choose not to use sugar alcohols such as xylitol and erythritol as they can cause digestive disrupt and in large quantities have a laxative effect.
+I choose not to use sugar alcohols such as xylitol and erythritol as they can cause digestive disrupt, especially for anyone with IBS.
+In large quantities they have a laxative effect, so definitely want to avoid them if you have IBS-D.

 What About The Sugar in Fruit?